The Okubo-Weiss Criteria in Two-Dimensional Hydrodynamic and Magnetohydrodynamic Flows

 Equation (1b) may be rewritten as \be\tag{1c} \frac{D \bs{\mathscr{B}}}{D t} = \bs{\mathscr{A}} \cdot \bs{\mathscr{B}} \ee where $\bs{\mathscr{A}}$ is the velocity gradient matrix, \be\notag \bs{\mathscr{A}} \equiv \lb

 \rb = \frac{1}{2} \lb

 \rb \ee \be\tag{3} s_1 \equiv -2 \frac{\pa v}{\pa y}, ~s_2 \equiv \frac{\pa v}{\pa x} + \frac{\pa u}{\pa y}, ~\omega \equiv \frac{\pa v}{\pa x} - \frac{\pa u}{\pa y}. \ee

-If the straining flow velocity gradient tensor $\na {\bf v}$ is assumed, following Okubo \cite{Oku} and Weiss \cite{Wei}, to temporally evolve {\it slowly} so the divorticity field evolves quasi-adiabatically with respect to the straining flow-velocity gradient field, equation (1c) may be locally approximated by an eigenvalue problem with eigenvalues given by \be\tag{4} \lambda^2 = {s_1}^2 + {s_2}^2 - \omega^2 \equiv Q. \ee The Okubo-Weiss parameter Q is a measure of the relative importance of flow strain \\(Q $>$ 0, hyperbolic) and vorticity (Q $<$ 0, elliptic).
+If the straining flow-velocity gradient tensor $\na {\bf v}$ is assumed, following Okubo \cite{Oku} and Weiss \cite{Wei}, to temporally evolve {\it slowly} so the divorticity field evolves adiabatically with respect to the straining flow-velocity gradient field \footnote{This {\it ansatz} is also implicit in Toda's criterion (Toda \cite{Toda}) to predict the onset of chaotic motion which is based on a linear stability of trajectories in the neighborhood of the reference trajectory---the stability properties of neighboring trajectories are assumed to follow the reference trajectory adiabatically.}, equation (1c) may be locally approximated by an eigenvalue problem with eigenvalues given by \be\tag{4} \lambda^2 =u_y v_x+v_y^2= \frac{1}{4} \lp {s_1}^2 + {s_2}^2 - \omega^2 \rp \equiv Q. \ee The Okubo-Weiss parameter $Q$ is a measure of the relative importance of flow strain \\($Q$ $>$ 0, hyperbolic) and vorticity ($Q$ $<$ 0, elliptic).